Tax Guide for Liquor Store Operators and Owners

 Combination Packages

-When you sell two or more food items together in a package to-go for a single price, tax applies depending on the components of the package.
+When you sell two or more food items together in a to-go package for a single price, the tax application depends on the package's components and whether the 80-80 rule applies to your business.
+For more information regarding combination packages and 80-80 rule, see the Industry Topics webpage from our Tax Guide for Restaurant Owners.

-Including hot food or hot beverages with a combination package makes the entire package taxable.
+Including hot food or hot beverages within a combination package makes the entire package taxable.

-If you sell a combination package to-go that includes cold food and a soda, the amount of the selling price of the soda is taxable.
+If you sell a combination to-go package that includes cold food and a soda, the soda's selling price is taxable.

-Sales of food and beverages for your patrons to eat in your store are always taxable.
+Sales of food and beverages for your customers to eat in your store are always taxable.

 For more information, see publication 22, Dining and Beverage Industry.